stfc/PSyclone/doc/developers.rst

 the host.
 Managing (i.e. minimising) data movement between host and GPU is then a very important part of obtaining good performance.

-Since PSyclone operates at the level of Invokes it has no information about when an application starts and thus no single place in which to initiate data transfers to a GPU.
+Since PSyclone operates at the level of Invokes, it has no information about when an application starts and thus no single place in which to initiate data transfers to a GPU.
 (We assume that the host is responsible for model I/O and therefore for populating fields with initial values.)
-Fortunately OpenACC provides support for this kind of situation with the ``enter data`` directive.
+Fortunately, OpenACC provides support for this kind of situation with the ``enter data`` directive.
 This may be used to "define scalars, arrays and subarrays to be allocated in the current device memory for the remaining duration of the program" :cite:`openacc_enterdata`.
 The ``ACCEnterDataTrans`` transformation adds an ``enter data`` directive to an Invoke:

-.. autoclass:: psyclone.transformations.ACCDataTrans
+.. autoclass:: psyclone.transformations.ACCEnterDataTrans
    :noindex:

 The resulting generated code will then contain an ``enter data``